Embassy & Consulate

 What to prepare before contacting an embassy or consulate

-Embassy and consulate teams are usually more helpful when your question is specific.
-Before contacting them, prepare a short summary and the key documents or facts below.
+Before contacting an embassy or consulate, prepare a short summary and the key facts below.

 Identity and passportNationality, passport type, passport validity, place of issue, and whether your passport is ordinary, diplomatic, official, emergency, or another type.